-- 4.34 This policy seeks to implement Policy 8 (Housing Size, Mix and Choice) of the adopted Core Strategy. - 4.35 The NPPF states that in order to create inclusive and mixed communities, local planning authorities should plan for a mix of housing based on the needs of different groups in the community. - 4.36 Where possible, new residential accommodation should be adaptable to changes in individual circumstances.
+- 4.34 This policy seeks to implement Policy 8 (Housing Size, Mix and Choice) of the adopted Core Strategy. - 4.35 The NPPF states that in order to create inclusive and mixed communities, local planning authorities should plan for a mix of housing based on the needs of different groups in the community.
+This includes older people and people with disabilities.
+Government policy allows Local Plans to seek the provision of Accessible and Adaptable Dwellings (Category 2) where they address a clearly evidenced need, and where their impact on viability has been considered.
+National and local statistics and the Disabled Housing Needs Study (2012) indicate that Nottingham has a disproportionately high number of older people living with long term health problems and disabilities, and people of working age who are core disabled or work limited disabled, under the definition of the Equalities Act, and many of these people are in unsuitable accommodation.
+The number of older people and people with disabilities is projected to increase significantly over the plan period, and the preponderance of small houses and flats in Nottingham's existing housing stock means that many existing properties are difficult to adapt.
+The impact on viability of this policy on residential development has been considered through the Nottingham City Council Whole Plan Viability Assessment (August 2018) and found to be acceptable. - 4.36 Where possible, new residential accommodation should be adaptable to changes in individual circumstances.
 This can support independent living, personal wellbeing and ensure that new homes are fit to support a range of future needs.
 The City Council will require that a proportion of homes within new residential schemes meet the Category 2: Accessible and Adaptable standard of the Government's National Housing Standards.
 This will apply to all developments of 10 or more dwellings.
-In exceptional circumstances there may be instances where individual site characteristic and viability (for example steep gradients or flood risk) mean that meeting the standard is impractical and these cases will be considered on their own merits in light of demonstrable supporting evidence. - 4.37 It is important to ensure that the correct location for this type of development is achieved, and that design standards are met, to maintain an acceptable residential environment.
+In exceptional circumstances there may be instances where individual site characteristic and viability (for example steep gradients or flood risk) mean that meeting the standard is impractical and these cases will be considered on their own merits in light of demonstrable supporting evidence.

+- 4.37 It is important to ensure that the correct location for this type of development is achieved, and that design standards are met, to maintain an acceptable residential environment.
 Over-concentration of similar uses could include areas which span across administrative boundaries with neighbouring Councils.
 Residents and visitors should have access to public transport and other facilities and services. - 4.38 Proposals for specialist accommodation will be expected to conform to the appropriate standards set out within the Building Regulations (as amended 2015) relating to Accessible and Adaptable Dwellings (Category 2) and Wheelchair User Dwellings (Category 3) as appropriate.
-Guidance on designing specialist accommodation for people with impaired mobility can be found in BS9266: 2013 'Design of accessible and adaptable general needs housing Code of Practice'.

-- 4.39 Homes designed in accordance with BS9266 might be suitable for some wheelchair users.
-However, many wheelchair users and some older people with particular access, storage and circulation needs might need the space and circulation standards of a home designed in accordance with the 'Wheelchair housing design guide'. - 4.40 Mandatory accessibility requirements for private dwellings can be found in Part M of the Building Regulations 2004, incorporating 2010 and 2013 and 2015 amendments, this standard also gives guidance on access and facilities for the disabled.
+Guidance on designing specialist accommodation for people with impaired mobility can be found in BS9266: 2013 'Design of accessible and adaptable general needs housing Code of Practice'. - 4.39 Homes designed in accordance with BS9266 might be suitable for some wheelchair users.
+However, many wheelchair users and some older people with particular access, storage and circulation needs might need the space and circulation standards of a home designed in accordance with the 'Wheelchair housing design guide'. - 4.40 Mandatory accessibility requirements for private dwellings can be found in Part M of the Building Regulations 2004, incorporating 2010 and 2013 and 2015 amendments, this standard also gives quidance on access and facilities for the disabled.